PG1003/lex/README.md

 The ```pg::lex::gsub( str, pat, repl, count = -1 )``` overload replaces the match with a replacement pattern.
 A replacement pattern can have references to the captured substrings.
-You can find more details about the replacement pattern [here](http://www.lua.org/manual/5.4/manual.html#pdf-string.gsub) in the Lua reference manual.
+You can find more details about the replacement pattern in the Lua [reference manual](http://www.lua.org/manual/5.4/manual.html#pdf-string.gsub).

 The second overload ```pg::lex::gsub( str, pat, function, count = -1 )``` replaces the match with te result of the function that is called for each match.
 The function must accept a match result, that is templated on the character type of the input string, as parameter.